Jimmy Olsen: Superman: Metropolis

-Countdown
+Countdown to Final Crisis

 Jimmy's story in the 2007–08 weekly series Countdown to Final Crisis begins with an investigation into the death of Duela Dent.
 Tying into the Death of the New Gods storyline, Jimmy starts to develop many superpowers, which he first discovers when he is attacked by Killer Croc while gathering information on Duela's death.
 As the story progresses he tries to uncover the origin of these powers and starts to discover their potential limitlessness in stories which mimic the Silver Age Superman's Pal Jimmy Olsen adventures.
 Briefly operating as the superhero Mr. Action, Jimmy is unable to command the respect of established superheroes in the Justice League and Teen Titans.
 He gives up on this particular avenue.
 One of these powers allows Jimmy to realize the identities of some superheroes, such as Robin and Superman, who requests that he take care of Krypto.

 Jimmy is eventually tracked down by the New God Forager, with whom he begins a romantic relationship.
 Forager informs him that Jimmy has become a soulcatcher for the spirits of dying New Gods.
 The Monitor known as Solomon later tells him that his new powers are the consequence of Darkseid using Jimmy as a host for powers he wishes to use to recreate the universe in his image, knowing that "Superman's pal" is one of the world's most well-protected citizens.
 Later, as the events of Countdown begin to come to their close, Jimmy becomes a more confidently powerful character and is reunited with the series' other cast members on a mission to stop Karate Kid's disease from becoming a pandemic of apocalyptic proportions.
 Unfortunately, they fail, and the Morticoccus virus devastates an alternate Earth.
 Upon return to their Earth, Jimmy is captured by Mary Marvel, who had been manipulated towards evil by Darkseid.
 When Superman comes to save Jimmy, Darkseid takes control of the powers within him, causing Jimmy to radiate Kryptonite radiation, until Ray Palmer manages to rewire Darkseid's control from inside of Jimmy.
 Jimmy then transforms into a giant turtle-like creature, and prepares to take on Darkseid himself.
 Darkseid overcomes Jimmy, and prepares to kill him.
-Ray Palmer then comes out of Jimmy with the New God soul battery, and destroys it, returning Jimmy to normal.
+Ray Palmer comes out of Jimmy with the New God soul battery and destroys it, returning Jimmy to normal.